Chinabroadcast/GD-2015-RDS-software/README.md

-# GD-2015 RDS Software by ChinaBroadcast
+# GD-2015 RDS Control Software by ChinaBroadcast

 Welcome to the **GD-2015 RDS Control Software** repository!
 This package contains all the essential software components to operate your GD-2015 RDS device developed by **ChinaBroadcast**.